 It has a great location that is easy to find for new visitors to the city.
 Very close to El Born, Arc de Triumf and Parc de la Ciutadella.
 It is easy to get an invitation to this cannabis club and they have not tried to increase the weed prices or fees with high demand.
 It’s not the cheapest place to get weed in Barcelona but it is consistent.

-We’re writing this article in February 2018 and just within the last few days it’s undergone a few major changes.
+We’re writing this article in February 2018 (updated on 05.03.2020) and just within the last few days it’s undergone a few major changes.
 The details of this article should still be relative to the club affectionately called ’74’ by the frequent visitors but the name and location may be changing.
 According to an email we received in the last few days, officially Dragon Cannabis Club has moved to ‘Carrer de Santa Madrona 4, 08001’.
 What that means for the future of 74, only time will tell, but we’ll update this article when we have a clearer picture.

 We recommend reading also “My Experience of Cannabis Clubs in Barcelona“.